 Some most mornings I wake up craving chocolate.
 Not sugary, milk chocolate (no offence, Hershey), but deep, rich, dark-as-night chocolate.

-The idea of chocolate for breakfast may initially conjure up the image of S’more pop-tarts (my childhood affinity for the marshmallowy toaster pastry still lingers), or a mound of ever revered Cocoa Puffs, but, today at least (pop-tarts are scheduled for tomorrow), I come bearing a very, very different picture.
+The idea of chocolate for breakfast may initially conjure up the image of S’more pop-tarts (my childhood affinity for the marshmallowy toaster pastry still lingers), or a mound of ever revered Cocoa Puffs, but today (pop-tarts are scheduled for tomorrow) I come bearing a very, very different picture.

 For starters, this granola doesn’t reside in a creatively marketed cereal box; there are no flashing, colorful lights, and (much to everyone’s dismay) no cute, anthropomorphic animals, bound to woo you and/or your young child.